-My word for 2012 is story, but honestly, it kinda ended up being my word for 2011, too.
-At least, that’s what I see when I look back.
-See, my family and I, for the first time in a long while, lived in the States for more than a few months, and we did normal things like buy couches off Craigslist and find the best deals in town for ground beef.
-Tate went to school for kindergarten, we joined a homeschool co-op for first grade, and we finally caught up through season 5 on 30 Rock.
+This past year my family and I, for the first time in a long while, lived in the States for more than a few months, and we did normal things like buy couches off Craigslist and find the best deals in town for ground beef.
+Tate went to school for kindergarten, we joined a homeschool co-op for first grade, and we finally caught up through season five on 30 Rock.

-In many ways, these daily liturgies were things I dreamed of when we lived overseas.
+These daily liturgies were things I dreamed of when we lived overseas.
 I grew to love our cross-cultural life, but I’d be lying if there weren’t many days that I longed to completely understand the language spoken around me in coffee shops, for my blonde children to not be stared at, to not be the foreigner.
-I’d read about my friends’ playdates on Facebook, and I’d yearn for Everyday American Life.
+I’d read about my friends’ playdates on Facebook and I’d yearn for Everyday American Life.

-We still are.
-We moved to a brand new town 2,000 miles away, knowing not a soul, and we jumped in with both feet.
+We recently moved to a brand new town in the States, knowing not a soul, and we jumped in with both feet.
 It was actually easier than we anticipated; I guess because we’d done the same thing four and a half years ago, but in a new culture with a different language.
 Moving to Oregon was a piece of cake compared to that—we just needed to stock up on polar fleece vests and remember that it’s pronounced Will-AM-ette.

 Overseas, I constantly felt like I was in an adventure.
 Even in the mundane of hanging laundry on the line and standing on the crowded bus with an armful of groceries (and these were most days, mind you), it always felt interesting, because I was wearing foreign lenses.
 Every bit of life was filtered through my home culture, so life, while frustratingly hard, never failed to at least be interesting.